latentflip/nodesecurity-blog/articles/2012-12-06-writing-secure-express-js-apps.md

 #title: Writing secure express.js apps
 #type: text

+**Update: We understand that having a security process for your development is important to you, that is why we've launched the [Node.js Development Education Series](https://liftsecurity.io/training)**

 Here is a starting guide for securing express.js applications, specifically Express v3\.
 It is by no means a comprehensive guide on web application security.
 Standard rules and practices apply to express.js apps just as if they would to Rails, Django or any other web application.

 I'm going to hit the high points of items that always seem to come up.